 Who is it for and who should use it?

 TBRI® is designed for children from difficult backgrounds such as abuse, neglect, and/or trauma.
-Because of their histories, it is often difficult for these children to trust the loving adults in their lives, which often results in perplexing behaviors.
+Due to their histories, it is often challenging for these children to trust the loving adults in their lives, which often results in perplexing behaviors.
 TBRI® offers practical tools for parents, caregivers, teachers, or anyone who works with children, to see the “whole child” in their care and help that child reach his highest potential.